PratyakshSinghal/Kubernetes-cluster-setup-over-a-Virtual-machine-with-terraform-/README.md

-# ☸️ K8s + Open5GS Deployment — Prerequisites & Setup Guide
+# ☸️ K8s  Deployment — Prerequisites & Setup Guide

-This guide outlines the system layout, configuration requirements, and setup instructions for automating the deployment of a **Kubernetes cluster** with an **Open5GS 5G Core** using Terraform and shell scripts.
+This guide outlines the system layout, configuration requirements, and setup instructions for automating the deployment of a **Kubernetes cluster**  using Terraform and shell scripts.
+The interface changes referenced in this setup (e.g., eth0, eth1) are specific to the Open5GS 5G Core network configuration.
+These mappings facilitate data-plane and control-plane segregation for accurate emulation of telecom network behavior.

+However, if your goal is solely to set up a Kubernetes cluster (without deploying Open5GS), you may skip renaming or reassigning network interfaces.
+The default interface names assigned by your cloud provider or OS (such as ens3, eth0, enp0s8, etc.) will work fine for basic K8s functionality.

+✅ This simplification helps reduce setup complexity and avoids the need for manual udev rules or interface remapping during early experimentation.

 ---